soravux/scoop/doc/examples.rst

    :linenos:

 .. note::
-  This kind of operation is actually called a reduction.
+  This kind of operation is called a reduction.
 It involves returning a single value out of multiple computations.

   The SCOOP Roadmap have parallel reduction functionality and more forecasted,